Education technology is going to change everything in the classroom.

 Luckily, there are a number of ways that educational technology can help you build a more data-driven curriculum.

-The rise of ed tech in university and college counseling has made it easier for schools to collate university data and help their students make sense of it.
+The rise of ed tech in university and college counselling has made it easier for schools to collate university data and help their students make sense of it.

 And of course, it’s made students’ decision making smarter too.

-Ed tech allows schools to create a counseling curriculum where students are discovering better fit universities, and exploring options they may not have previously considered.
+Ed tech allows schools to create a counselling curriculum where students are discovering better fit universities, and exploring options they may not have previously considered

 As with university application, students’ career aspirations are often informed by unrealistic expectations or preconceptions about the sort of work that is available to them and what qualifications they will need.